Skip to main content

 bb.
 Ensure CHs are not splitting requirements to avoid exceeding the MPT.

 cc.
-During the reconciliation process, review and ensure supporting documentation is loaded in the bank’s EAS prior to certifying the monthly invoice.
+Review and ensure supporting documentation is loaded in the bank’s EAS prior to certification.

 dd.
 Register for electronic data notifications within the bank’s EAS for automated email alerts.